susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 />
 ```

-3. To apply your fonts using Tailwind CSS you will use the Tailwind Config file.
+3. To apply your fonts, add the following to your Tailwind Config file.
 You do this [by using theme to declare your font-families](https://tailwindcss.com/docs/font-family#using-custom-values).

 ```js
 /** @type {import('tailwindcss').Config} */